mrsheepsheep/Elite-Trading-Tool-Companion/README.md

 Please also note the buttons do not render when the dark theme is used.

+# Elite Trading Tool parameters
+Current parameters that have not been implemented yet and have been manually applied:
+* Search Range: 20
+* Exclude Planets (true)
+* Max distance from jump in: 400
+* Max distance between systems: 19 (my current jump range)
+*
+Parameters will soon be changeable in the config window.

 # Download
 [Click here](https://github.com/mrsheepsheep/Elite-Trading-Tool-Companion/releases/latest) to download the plugin as a zip file.
 You don't need to unzip it.
 See installation details below.